japila-books/apache-spark-internals/docs/webui/StagesTab.md

 .Stages Page With One Stage Completed image::spark-webui-stages-completed.png[align="center"]

 NOTE: The state sections are only displayed when there are stages in a given state.
-Refer to link:spark-webui-AllStagesPage.adoc[Stages for All Jobs].
+Refer to spark-webui-AllStagesPage.md[Stages for All Jobs].

-In link:spark-scheduler-SchedulingMode.adoc#FAIR[FAIR scheduling mode] you have access to the table showing the scheduler pools.
+In spark-scheduler-SchedulingMode.md#FAIR[FAIR scheduling mode] you have access to the table showing the scheduler pools.

 .Fair Scheduler Pools Table
 image::spark-webui-stages-fairschedulerpools.png[align="center"]

 Internally, the page is represented by https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/ui/jobs/StagesTab.scala[org.apache.spark.ui.jobs.StagesTab] class.

-The page uses the parent's link:spark-webui-SparkUI.adoc[SparkUI] to access required services, i.e. xref:ROOT:SparkContext.adoc[], link:spark-sql-SQLConf.adoc[SparkConf], link:spark-webui-JobProgressListener.adoc[JobProgressListener], link:spark-webui-RDDOperationGraphListener.adoc[RDDOperationGraphListener], and to know whether <<killEnabled, kill is enabled or not>>.
+The page uses the parent's spark-webui-SparkUI.md[SparkUI] to access required services, i.e. ROOT:SparkContext.md[], spark-sql-SQLConf.md[SparkConf], spark-webui-JobProgressListener.md[JobProgressListener], spark-webui-RDDOperationGraphListener.md[RDDOperationGraphListener], and to know whether <<killEnabled, kill is enabled or not>>.

 `StagesTab` is <<creating-instance, created>> when...FIXME